Slow Tours-helping people enjoy personalised, immersive tours since 2007

 Slow Tours Team

-Tenneale started in Sales & Marketing in January 2017, and with 10 years experience as a travel consultant is a very important person at Slow Tours.
+Tenneale started working at Slow Tours in Sales & Marketing in January 2017, and with 10 years experience as a travel consultant is a very important person at Slow Tours.
 Tenneale is a creative and innovative person with great experience in Social Media.
+Her role in creating the new website for Armchair Travel Club during the Covid-19 lockdown, has been a significant contribution to giving clients some special armchair experiences through video and photo images of European countries.

 Back Office :

-Chris Jenner - Marketing Strategy - Chris had us up and running in no time in 2016 when our new website was launched.
+A former Director of Marketing at Delloite and CEO of the Repatriation Hospital Foundation, Chris helped with establishing our Marketing Strateg.
+Chris had us up and running in no time in 2016 when our new website was launched.
+She has also travelled with us, and continues to keep in touch with our progress.

-Zoe Dixon - A warm welcome to our new intern from Flinders University who has a project of getting our Youtube channel up and working (please subscribe to our channel at youtube.com/slowtours to help Zoe in her project.)
+Our first intern from Flinders University whose major project was in getting our Youtube channel up and working (please subscribe to our channel at youtube.com/slowtours to help Zoe in her project.)

 A growing company